Leslie2101/SmartSupplements/backend/README.md

 ```

 ## 🧪 Running and Testing the Backend via IDE
-1. Open the project in IntelliJ IDEA.
+1. Open the project in an IDE like VSCode.

 2. Ensure your IDE recognizes the project as a Maven project.